 Maha Dy CM Devendra Fadnavis meets Raj Thackeray

-Mumbai, July 15: Maharashtra Deputy Chief Minister Devendra Fadnavis on Friday met Maharashtra Navnirman Sena (MNS) president Raj Thackeray.

-The meeting, which is currently underway, is taking place at 'Shivtirtha', Thackeray's residence at Dadar in central Mumbai.
+The meeting, which took place at 'Shivtirtha', Thackeray's residence at Dadar in central Mumbai.
+It assumes significance in view of the upcoming elections to the BMC and the pending expansion of the Maharashtra cabinet led by Eknath Shinde.

+The polls will be held on August 18 in Pune, Sangli, Solapur, Kolhapur, Nashik, Dhule, Nandurbar, Jalgaon, Ahmednagar, Aurangabad, Jalna, Beed, Osmanabad, Latur, Amravati and Buldhana districts.
+The results will be announced the next day.

+There are speculations that Thackeray's son Amit Thackeray might get a cabinet berth in the BJP-Shiv Sena government.

 The MNS chief had last month undergone a hip replacement surgery at the Lilavati Hospital.